binbang12/minimalistphotography/Readme.md

 **Potential Message:**

 I'd like to quickly let you know the amount of time you can expect to put into moderating.
-We try to be flexible, and we are okay if mods need to take a break, however if you're not on break, we'd hope that you'd spend a few minutes, 1 or 2 times a day.
+We try to be flexible, and we are okay if mods need to take a break, however if you're not on break, we'd hope that you'd spend a few minutes, 1 or 2 times a day, at your convenience.
 This is a baseline, and could change depending on the day, and whether or not you take on additional responsabilities (which are optional).

 ### Time Zone
 ---